Skip to main content

 Google Ads decides how much to bid on each auction based on the value of the conversions it has recorded.
 Feed it complete, accurate purchase data and it bids toward your real winners.
 Feed it half your sales, or double-counted sales, and it bids toward a distorted picture of what works.

 That is why tracking is the foundation.
-Get it wrong and you are not just missing a report - you are steering the entire account with a broken compass.
+Get it wrong and you are not just missing a report.
+You are steering the entire account with a broken compass.

 Let me break down the four you are most likely to hit.